OmidGhadami95/homepage/README.md

 # About Me
   <div style="flex: 3; padding: 15px;">
       <p>
-         I obtained my M.Sc. in Software Engineering major under the supervision of <strong><a href="http://rezvanian.usc.ac.ir/en"> Dr. Alireza Rezvanian</a></strong> in December 2023 at the University of Science and Culture, Tehran, Iran.
-I am AI enthusiastic, and passionate about research in different tasks using Machine Learning methods, especially in the intersection of Deep Learning, Computer Vision, and Data Science.
-Also, I am committed to performing continuous and novel research in these subsets.
-Starting in fall 2023, <strong>I’m actively looking for Ph.D. positions in the Deep Learning context for fall 2024 to pursue my academic journey to becoming an effective AI researcher.</strong> Any feedback from you is welcome and helpful for my success.
+         I obtained my M.Sc. in Software Engineering major under the supervision of <strong> Dr. Alireza Rezvanian</strong> in December 2023 at the University of Science and Culture, Tehran, Iran.
+I am AI enthusiastic, and passionate about research in different tasks using Machine Learning methods, especially in the intersection of Deep Learning and Data Science in medical domain.
+Starting in fall 2023, <strong>I’m actively looking for Ph.D. positions in the Deep Learning context for fall 2024 to pursue my academic journey to becoming an effective researcher.</strong> Any feedback from you is welcome and helpful for my success.
 Hence, feel free to contact me at any time.
       </p>
       <h4 style="margin-bottom: 0;">Research interests:</h4>
     <p style="margin-top: 8;">
-        Machine Learning, Deep Learning, Computer Vision, Data Mining, HCI, HRI, DNN
+        Machine Learning, Deep Learning, Computer Vision, Data Science
     </p>
   </div>